ktekinay/gitmas/README.md

 ## Requirements

-The git command line utility must be installed and must be discoverable though your shell path.
+A recent `git` command line utility must be installed and discoverable though your shell path.
 To verify this, open a terminal or shell and type `git --version`.

 ## Who Did This?